Tax Scams: The “Dirty Dozen” to Avoid

 Phishing and Smishing

-Scammers often send fake emails and/or text messages (smishing) coaxing individuals to click on nefarious websites links, divulge personal or financial information or download a file that contains malware that will compromise the security of their computer.
-Phishing and smishing attempts can come from a variety of sources and often use scare tactics to entice the victim to act immediately out of fear that their accounts have been compromised or that they are in trouble with the IRS or other government agency.
+Scammers often send fake emails and/or text messages (smishing) coaxing individuals to click on nefarious links or attachments, divulge personal or financial information or download malware to compromise the security of their computer.
+Phishing and smishing attempts can come from a variety of sources and often use scare tactics to entice the victim to act immediately fearing that their accounts have been compromised or that they are in trouble with the IRS or other government agency.

 Social Media Tax Advice